sheinsight/reactive/README.md

 });
 ```

-Get snapshot in the component.
+Get snapshot

-> What needs to be noted is that the obtained snapshots are all frozen, so you cannot mutate.
+> NOTE: snapshots are all frozen, so you can only mutate state by modify `store.mutate` object.

 ```jsx
 import { store } from "./store";